paris3200/markdown-notes.nvim/README.md

 - **📅 Daily Notes** - Quick creation and navigation with automatic templating
 - **📝 Template System** - Flexible templates with variable substitution (`{{date}}`, `{{time}}`, `{{title}}`, etc.)
 - **🔗 Wiki-style Links** - Create and follow `[[note-name]]` links between notes
-- **🔄 Smart Renaming** - Rename notes and automatically update all references
+- **🔄 Smart Renaming** - Rename notes and automatically update all references with file preview
 - **🔍 Powerful Search** - Find notes by filename or content with syntax highlighting
 - **↩️ Backlinks** - Discover which notes reference the current note